-We believe that long-term equity-based compensation grants motivate and reward strong corporate performance, provide incentives for our NEOs to align executive and stockholder interests and enhance stockholder value.
+We believe that long-term equity-based compensation grants motivate and reward strong corporate performance, provide incentives for our NEOs that align with executive and stockholder interests and enhance stockholder value.
 In addition, these awards assist in attracting and retaining our NEOs.
-In 2016, we issued three types of RSUs to our NEOs: PRSUs that vest based upon our performance against established financial metrics; Time-Vesting RSUs that vest based on continued employment with us; and TSR-Based RSUs that vest based on how our stock performs relative to an established peer group over a three-year period.
-The chart below explains why we granted each award type to our NEOs in 2016.
+In 2018, we issued three types of RSUs to our NEOs: PRSUs that vest based upon our performance against absolute financial metrics; Time-Vesting RSUs that vest based on continued employment with us; and relative TSR-Based RSUs that vest based on how our stock performs relative to an established peer group over a three-year period.
+The chart below explains why we granted each award type to our NEOs in 2018.

-Type of RSU Why We use This Type of RSU Vesting Schedule Weighting PRSUs By tying vesting to achievement against revenue and non-GAAP earnings per share, we align our executives' compensation with core financial metrics that we believe are meaningful indicators of our corporate performance.
+Type of RSU Why We use This Type of RSU Vesting Schedule Weighting PRSUs By tying vesting to achievement against absolute revenue and non-GAAP earnings per share financial goals, we align our executives' compensation with core financial metrics that we believe are meaningful indicators of our corporate performance.
 3-year cliff 40% Time-Vesting RSUs RSUs that vest over the passage of time provide compensation certainty that helps retain our NEOs and incent them to enhance stockholder value.
-1/3 annually over 3 years 40% TSR-Based RSUs TSR-Based RSUs directly align our executives' compensation with how our stock price has performed relative to our peer group, enhancing the alignment of management and investor interests.
+1/3 annually over 3 years 40% Relative TSR-Based RSUs TSR-Based RSUs directly align our executives' compensation with how our stock price has performed relative to our peer group, enhancing the alignment of management and investor interests.
 3-year cliff 20%

-\ Refer to "Financial Metrics Definitions" below for an explanation of the calculation of this measure.
+^{} Refer to "Financial Metrics Definitions" below for an explanation of the calculation of this measure.

-The Compensation Committee sets each NEO's target equity award value based on market data, internal equity considerations and job responsibilities and duties.
-On average, our NEOs' 2016 target equity grant values were at market median.
-The target 2016 long-term equity incentive values for our NEOs were:
+The Compensation Committee sets each NEO's target equity award value based on market data, future expected contributions and performance, job responsibilities and duties.
+Data from our benchmarking peer group indicated that, on average, our NEOs' 2018 target equity grant values were slightly above market median.
+The grant-date target 2018 long-term equity incentive values for our NEOs were:

-Name Target Value for PRSUs (Achievement at Target) Target Value for Time-Vesting RSUs Target Value for TSR- Based RSUs (Achievement at Target) - Total Dr. Leighton \$3,400,000 \$3,400,000 \$1,700,000 \$8,500,000 Mr. Benson \$ 920,000 \$ 920,000 \$ 460,000 \$2,300,000 Dr. Blumofe \$ 920,000 \$ 920,000 \$ 460,000 \$2,300,000 Mr. McConnell \$1,400,000 \$1,400,000 \$ 700,000 \$3,500,000 Mr. Wheaton \$ 920,000 \$ 920,000 \$ 460,000 \$2,300,000
+Name Target Value for PRSUs rget Value for Vesting RSUs : Value for TSR- ased RSUs Total Dr. Leighton \$ 3,400,000 \$ 3,400,000 \$ 1,700,000 \$8,500,000 Mr. Benson \$ 1,080,000 \$ 1,080,000 \$ 540,000 \$2,700,000 Dr. Blumofe \$ 1,080,000 \$ 1,080,000 \$ 540,000 \$2,700,000 Mr. Karon \$ 920,000 \$ 920,000 \$ 460,000 \$2,300,000 Mr. McConnell \$ 1,560,000 \$ 1,560,000 \$ 780,000 \$3,900,000

 PRSUs.
-Each NEO has the opportunity to earn between 0% and 200% of his or her target PRSUs based on achievement against annual revenue and non-GAAP earnings per share performance targets for each of 2016, 2017 and 2018.
-One-third of an NEO's 2016 PRSUs may be earned over each one-year period.
+Each NEO has the opportunity to earn between 0% and 200% of his or her target PRSUs based on achievement against annual revenue and non-GAAP earnings per share performance targets for each of 2018, 2019 and 2020.
+One-third of an NEO's 2018 PRSUs may be earned over each one-year period.
 At the beginning of each year, the Compensation Committee sets the performance targets for the year.
-After the conclusion of the year and the Compensation Committee's certification of achieved performance, however, vesting of PRSUs earned only occurs on the date of the Compensation Committee's certification of our financial results for 2018.
+After the conclusion of the year and the Compensation Committee's certification of achieved performance, however, vesting of any earned PRSUs does not occur until the date of the Compensation Committee's certification of our financial results for 2020.